Arsenal F.C. supporters: St. Totteringham's Day

 Saint Totteringham's Day is a concept created in 2002 and first published on the fan website arseweb.com.
 It is the day when Arsenal have gathered sufficient points to be mathematically assured to finish ahead of Tottenham in the league table.
 In 2007, the concept was first mentioned (mistakenly as 'St. Totteridge') in an Arsenal official match programme although there are suggestions that it has existed since 2005.
 St. Totteringham's day 2010 was the first time the celebration was acknowledged by mainstream media, with mentions from the BBC, and The Guardian newspapers.

 The unofficial 'holiday' did not occur from 2017 to 2022; Spurs' 2–0 win over Arsenal in April 2017 ensured that Tottenham would finish above Arsenal in the league for the first time in 22 years.
 In April 2023 Arsenal's 3–3 draw with Southampton mathematically confirmed their higher league finish ending the 6-year run without finishing above Spurs.

+The website Whenissttotteringhamsday.com predicts when the day will occur during the current Premier League season, and has archives of every St. Totteringham's Day since the formation of the English Premier League.